spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 ### PostgreSQL server, set up by Spacewalk (embedded)

-You can let Spacewalk setup the PostgreSQL server on your machine without any manual intervention.
+You can let Spacewalk set up the PostgreSQL server on your machine without any manual intervention.
 Run:

     yum -y install spacewalk-setup-postgresql